H4NM/WhoYouCalling/README.md

 </details>

 ## Features:
-- Can execute a binary and records all the network activity or listen to already running process
+- Can start and monitor an executable or listen to an already running process
-- Records TCPIP activities made by a processes (IPv4, IPv6 and localhost)
+- Records TCPIP activities made by a processes, netflow style.
+- Records DNS requests and responses made and retrieved by applications
-- Creates a fullpacket capture .pcap file per process
+- Creates a full packet capture .pcap file per process
-- Records DNS requests made by applications
-- Can apply strict filtering to .pcap to only record TCPIP activity being sent from the process
+- Can apply strict filtering to only record TCPIP activity being sent from the process.
+This is applied to the recorded .pcap
-- Can be automated with a specified timer to monitor network activites
+- Can be automated with a timer
-- Can ensure all monitoring is applied to all spawned child processes from the origintating executable.
+- By default all monitoring is applied to all spawned child processes.
 - Results can be exported to JSON
+- Can generate a Wireshark DFL filter based on the recorded actiivty.
+- Can generate a BPF filter based on the recorded actiivty.

 ## Usage:
-(*Must be run as administrator - for packet capture and listening to the ETW*)
+(*Must be run as administrator - for packet capture and listening to ETW*)

 **Execute a binary with arguments and track all child processes made by it.
 Output the results to a folder on the user desktop**:
 `WhoYouCalling.exe -e C:\Users\Desktop\TestApplication.exe -a "--pass=ETph0n3H0m3" -f -i 4 -o C:\Users\H4NM\Desktop`